-You never should have been a cop!
+RICHARD MIDDLEMAN, SR. You never should have been a cop!

 The Klan was like the cops back then.
 That black guy you gave the alibi left early today.
+You not going to help me with my investigation?

-He stands and starts for the door

-to the rest of the house.
+He stands and starts for the door to the rest of the house.
 You mind if I look around?